 3. Have Clear Goals

 Having set goals for what you want to achieve through the design process is important.
 Just like the distracted driver tends to swerve when their eyes are not fixed straight ahead, you will be more likely to follow tangents with your designer if you aren’t focused.
-You came to a designer for a reason; make sure you fulfill that reason.
+You came to a designer for a reason; make sure you fulfil that reason.

 4. Be Flexible

 Having a goal is essential, but being blinkered to other possibilities can also be dangerous.
 Make sure you are open to new ideas; your designer’s job is to think outside the box and they may have input that you have never considered before.
-Instead of being stubborn in font choices or positioning, be open and willing to trying out new ways of doing things.
+Instead of being stubborn in font choices or positioning, be open and willing to try out new ways of doing things.